 In the final unit, you will have worked towards situating an independent project and will develop your concept towards exhibition.
 The project is seen as a point of departure that will help to situate you as both a collaborator and independent artist within the your chosen area of performance.

-He is also the curating lead for New Technology and Performance at the World Stage Design Exhibition 2013 in Cardiff.
+He was the curating lead for New Technology and Performance at the World Stage Design Exhibition 2013 in Cardiff.